korinVR/WebGLBuildAndDeploy/README.md

 # Unity WebGL Build and Deploy

-This is a Unity package to simplify my WebGL build and deployment flow.
-Only Amazon S3 is supported.
+This is a Unity package to simplify my WebGL build-and-deploy flow.
+Only Amazon S3 is supported for deployment.

-Attention: This utility is only developed for me and will not be useful for everyone.
-Modify it if needed.
+Attention: This utility is only designed for me and has many dependencies, and will not be useful for everyone.
+Use it just as a reference!
 Attention: It might not work on macOS (I use Windows).

 ## Requirements

 - Python 3
 - AWS CLI
-- [Browsersync](https://browsersync.io/) (for Start Local HTTPS Server)
+- [Browsersync](https://browsersync.io/) (for "Start Local HTTPS Server")

 ## Installation